 - Leading your audience "up the garden path" can be very effective.
 Often laughter is generated by the sudden introduction of the unexpected.
 It may be a series of very logical arguments followed by a totally unexpected and illogical conclusion.

 - Beware of becoming type-cast.
 Humour should be only one of the abilities you strive to develop as a public speaker.
 If you only give humorous speeches your audience may have trouble relating to you when you tackle a serious subject.

 There are many pitfalls in trying to be humorous

 - Recycled jokes and stories - tried and proven isn't necessarily good.
 Stories that have been heard many times before become monotonous and boring.
 They are more likely to elicit a groan than a laugh from your audience.

-- Shaggy dog stories can fall extremely flat.
+- Shaggy dog stories (long-winded anecdotes with a weak punch line) can fall extremely flat.
 Wasting the audience's time to deliver a weak pun at the end of your speech is rarely appreciated.

 - Laughing throughout your story and especially just prior to delivering the punch line can put your audience off-side.

 - Not giving your audience time to savour your punch line is unforgivable.
 If you are delivering a series of humorous anecdotes, your audience will miss the second and subsequent stories if you don't give them time to settle down after the first.